dolittle-obsolete/Learning/Documentation/overview.md

     - /getting-started/
 ---

+{{% notice warning %}}
+We're currently transitioning our platform and our documentation hasn't caught up with that yet.
+Follow our [GitHub repo](https://github.com/dolittle/Documentation) for updates!
+{{% /notice %}}

 Dolittle is an open-source, decentralized, distributed and event-driven microservice framework.
 The framework has been designed to build Line of Business applications without sacrificing architectural quality, code quality, maintainability or scalability.

 {{% notice note %}}